Do's & Don'ts of Group Discussion Round of Top MBA Colleges

 group discussion preparation

-Group Discussion (GD) is an important part of the selection process for admission to MBA programmes.
-Clearly, a winning performance at the GD stage is critical for making the final cut.
+Group Discussion (GD) is a widely accepted candidate assessment method for MBA programmes.
+A winning performance at the GD stage is critical for making it to the final admission list.
 GDs for MBA admission are based on a variety of topics ranging from economics, business, politics, science, society to current affairs.
 So, it is important to stay updated with the issues that affect all the aspects of our lives.
-This can be done by developing the habit of reading books, newspapers and magazines.
-A good grip on general knowledge and current affairs will give you the confidence to talk on any topic with facts and logic.
+This can be done by developing the habit of watching infotainment programmes, documentaries, reading books, newspapers, business/science magazines.
+A good grip on general knowledge and current affairs will help you sail through any topic with facts and logic.

 In Top 10 %ile by Average Salary of MBA Colleges